 Nestled in the backs of the Zufari landscape, the lodges would appear to have direct access to the Safari Hotel terrace, and their own reception down a small woodland path.

 Two potential concepts for the rollercoasters are currently on display.
-The first being a straight forward jungle themed family launch coaster experience.
+The first is a straightforward jungle themed family launch coaster experience.
 Whilst the second shows a possible Sea Monster style theme, similar to that of ‘Krake!’ at Merlin owned Heide Park.
 This second roller coaster ride could potentially be a water coaster type attraction.

-The large unused picnic field adjacent to the Black Buccaneer is currently earmarked as a key site for a rollercoaster development.
+The picnic field is a key site for rollercoaster development.
 With plans also indicating that ‘Toadie’s Crazy Cars’ and other areas of Africa could host the second large attraction.
 However, at the time of publishing, this has changed, with The Rainforest development now taking up this area.

 A large portion of the development plan centres on enhancements to the South Car Park.
-Despite the area being on strict green-belt land, the park is looking into maybe gravelling, or even installing a geogrid style system to the area, to allow for safer driving.
-Construction of an overflow car park on newly purchased land behind Explorer Glamping is also being considered.
+Despite the area being on strict green-belt land.
+The park is looking into maybe gravelling, or even installing a geogrid style system in the area.
+This would allow for safer driving and improve the operation of the car parks.

 Secondly, in order to ease traffic leading up to the park on the A243 [Leatherhead Road], the plans consider repurposing the Explorer Car Park exit on Fairoak Lane into a second entrance.
 Diverting traffic from the A3 away from Leatherhead Road, easing congestion around the newly installed traffic light junction.
 The resort has conducted a full survey into the usage of its car parks as part of this plan.